drubio/software-with-llms/volume_1/chapter_3/README.md

 Each script:

 * Loads its API key from `.env`
-* Sends a prompt beginning with `"Twinkle, Twinkle, Little"`
+* Sends the prompt `"Twinkle, Twinkle, Little"` to the model
 * Outputs the model's prediction
-* May include logging of token usage, latency, or model metadata

-Each script validate the correct API integration with each provider, output fidelity across models using the same prompt and minimal setup requirements for developers using Python or JavaScript.
+Each script validates the correct API integration with each provider, outputs fidelity across models using the same prompt and requires the minimum setup requirements for Python or JavaScript.

-This setup also gives you a clear baseline for model behavior across providers before using higher-level frameworks like LangChain or LlamaIndex.
+This setup also gives a clear baseline for model behavior across providers before using higher-level frameworks like LangChain or LlamaIndex.